Searching

 • Search terms are separated by spaces.

-• You can prepend a minus sign to a term to find notes that don’t match.
+• You can prepend a minus sign (-) to a term to find notes that don’t match the term.

 • Anki is only able to search within formatting in the sort field you’ve configured.
-For example, if you add "example" to one of your fields, this will not be matched when searching for "example" unless that field is the sort field.
+For example, if you add "example" to one of your fields, with the "exa" part in bold, this will not be matched when searching for example unless that field is the sort field.
 If a word is not formatted, or the formatting does not change in the middle of the word, then Anki will be able to find it in any field.

 • Standard searches are case insensitive for Latin characters - a-z will match A-Z, and vice versa.
 Other characters such as Cyrillic are case sensitive in a standard search, but can be made case insensitive by searching on a word boundary or regular expression (w:, re:).